cortex-lab/phy/docs/api.md

 The Model represents data as it is stored on disk.
-When cluster data changes during a manual clustering session (like spike-cluster assignments), the data in the model is not expected to change (it is rather the responsability of the controller).
+When cluster data changes during a manual clustering session (like spike-cluster assignments), the data in the model is not expected to change (it is rather the responsibility of the controller).

 The model implements saving option for spike cluster assignments and cluster metadata.